-If you know “what everyone knows everyone knows” ahead of time there is a lot of money to be made a Tuesday person.
+If you know “what everyone knows everyone else knows” ahead of time, there is a lot of money to be made as Tuesday person.
 For more on the second derivative issues in zeitgeist I highly recommend Epsilon Theory.
 If you can sense the zeitgeist ahead of time & move to take advantage of it you can be a Tuesday person.

 This is why venture capitalists will ask “why now” as they may have invested in a Tuesday Person who hit the zeitgeist too early and couldn’t capitalize on it.
 It really pisses off the founder who knows “but I was first.”

-As a Tuesday person I hate when this happens.
+As a Tuesday person, I hate when this happens.
 I loathe seeing people I perceive as less capable or intelligent than me hit a zeitgeist moment exactly on Thursday.
 The trouble is they are right.
 They won.
 They got the timing right.
 I didn’t.

 And yes being a Thursday mover is good.
 But it’s crucial to understand who can win this game.
 The only way to win the Thursday Styles problem is to be in finance, media or culture work that can place a call option on the Thursday future on Tuesday.
 You have to be able to hold an opinion on the future zeitgeist long enough for Thursday to get published.

 If you cannot hold your zeitgeist long enough for Tuesday to become Thursday when “everyone knows everyone knows” being right early serves no benefit.
 You need diamond hands.
-And yes you will be wrong 9 times out of 10.
+And yes, you will be wrong 9 times out of 10.

-And better yet it’s “possible” to manipulate.
+And better yet, it’s “possible” to influence.
 Publicists make their clients on Tuesday shine on Thursday.
 And capture the upside.
 Folks who are extremely online spot how market makers make zeitgeist hit.
 Cathie Wood at ARK Innovations has been playing the media in exactly this way.
 The largest experiment in making Tuesday thinkers hit before Thursday is Margit Wennmachers at a16z.